-Redeemable units can be put back to the Fund at any time for cash equal to a proportionate share of the Fund's net asset value calculated in accordance with the Fund's regulations.
+Redeemable units can be put back to the Fund at any time for cash equal to a proportionate share of the Fund's NAV calculated in accordance with the Fund's regulations.

-12.9 Revenue and expense recognition
+12.9.
+Revenue and expense recognition

 Net income (loss) on financial assets at fair value through profit or loss